SRI-CSL/sally/README.md

 a formula describing the initial states of the system, and a formula describing the transitions from the current to the next state of the system.

-State type is just a list of variables that are pare of the state, together with their types.
+State type is a list of variables that are part of the state, together with their types.
 ```lisp
 ;; A definition of a state type called "my_state_type" with variables